 Gastroenteritis is a gut infection that causes stomach cramps, vomiting and diarrhoea (runny, watery poos).
-Children with need vomiting and diarrhoea need to drink lots of fluids if they have gastro, to prevent them from becoming dehydrated (dried out).
+Children with need vomiting and diarrhoea need to drink lots of fluids to prevent them from becoming dehydrated.

-If your child is older than 6 months and has diarrhoea and vomiting, see your doctor if your child has any of the following:
+If your child is older than 6 months and has diarrhoea and vomiting, see your doctor if he or she has any of the following:

-signs of dehydration such as dry mouth and tongue, sunken eyes, cold hands and feet, unusual sleepiness or lack of energy, fewer wet nappies or not passing as much urine as usual or passing a small amount of dark yellow urine
+signs of dehydration such as dry mouth and tongue, sunken eyes, cold hands and feet, unusual sleepiness or lack of energy, dry nappies, not passing as much urine as usual or passing a small amount of dark yellow urine

 blood or bile (greenish fluid) in the vomit